tdanielles/my-check-in-journal/README.md

 ## User Stories
 - As a user, I want to be able to add a new entry to the journal.
-- As a user, I want to be able to edit an existing entry in the journal.
 - As a user, I want to be able to delete an existing entry in the journal.
 - As a user, I want to be able to select an entry from the journal and view it in detail.